Create a candidate for the application

 error and if we get no response at all from the tool.

-Therefore, please only retry requests if you get a 429
+Therefore, please only retry requests with certain error code

 Write answers to screening questions